 - How long was the outage?

-- Do they have an uptime status page on their website?
+- Do they have a network status page?

-- How “bad” is the routine maintenance on their uptime status page?
+- How “bad” is the routine maintenance on their network status page?

-NameHero’s major outage was in December, 2021 for 2 days.
+NameHero had a node outage in December, 2021 lasting 2 days.
 Ryan (NameHero founder) posted a detailed response.
-Read it yourself and make your own judgment (he takes full responsibility and it sounds like he worked as hard as he could).
-Their uptime status page usually shows “average maintenance” with relatively short downtimes compared to most hosts.
+Read it yourself and make your own judgment.
+He takes full responsibility and it sounds like he worked as hard as he could, but that’s for you to decide.

 Fun fact: On most host’s terms and conditions page, they state that scheduled maintenance does not count towards their uptime guarantee.
 You can advertise a 99.99% guarantee, then have as much downtime as you want as long as it’s scheduled.

 How does NameHero’s uptimes compare to other hosts?